MayaDataAnalyst/Modeling-U.S.-Urban-Electricity-Prices-Using-Time-Series-Techniques/README.md

 - Model **multiple built-in and customized seasonalities** (e.g., yearly, weekly, or custom)
 - Detect and model **changepoints** in time series trends

-Like SARIMA model, Prophet also supports **external regressors**, but with a key difference: Prophet applies **ridge regularization (L2 penalty)** to its regressors by default.
+Like SARIMA model, the Facebook Prophet model also supports **external regressors**, but with a key difference: it applies **ridge regularization (L2 penalty)** to its regressors by default.
 This helps reduce overfitting and mitigate the impact of multicollinearity among predictors.

 ---